CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/description.md

- Load Data Into Cosmos DB with dmtool
+ Load Data Into Cosmos DB with Dm tool